yahliu/grc-ui/README.md

    npm run build:watch
    npm run start
    ```

+   - Start the API server alongside it.
+See: [`grc-ui-api`](https://github.com/open-cluster-management/grc-ui-api)

 5.Open a browser to `https://localhost:3000/multicloud/policies` and log in using your cluster admin credentials.